KenjiWriter/Marketplace/README.md

 # Marketplace app by Wenzzi

-The marketplace project create by screach using laravel and livewire.
+The marketplace project create by scratch using laravel and livewire.

 ## Features